 Harvesting a crop is for most cultivators the greatest moment of their grow.
-It’s the time a grower can reap the fruits of his labour.
+It’s the time a grower can reap the fruits of his labor.
 But this is not the last step.
 Fresh cannabis contains about 75% water, which needs to be evaporated first before the buds can become a fantastic smoke.
 To get rid of this excess water, the buds need to be slowly dried and cured.

 DRYING OF FRESH CANNABIS BUDS